How to reinstate a lapsed life insurance policy?

 The life insurance policy would still be in force during the grace period and unfortunately if you expire during the grace period, your nominee or beneficiary will be paid the claim proceedings after deducting the premium amount which is due.

-But if the policyholder fails to do the payment within the grace period the life insurance policy will be lapsed and the coverage under the life insurance policy ceases to exist till it is reinstated.
+But if the policyholder fails to do the payment within the grace period in term life insurance policy will be lapsed and the benefits and coverage under the life insurance policy cease to exist till it is reinstated.

-If you are going for reinstatement then the insurance company may ask for medicals and other requirements which were not asked at the time of policy issuance.
+If you are going for reinstatement of lapsed life insurance policy then the insurance company may ask for medicals and other requirements for reinstating a lapsed insurance policy, which was not asked at the time of policy issuance.
 This is due to the age factor and the risk associated with it.

 For reinstating the lapsed policy, you need to visit the branch and submit an application for reinstatement.
 Then the insurance company decides on the premium to be paid to reinstate the policy along with the other requirements to be satisfied such as medical tests etc.